 If following this round, the company performs well, there can be further drawdowns of external financing to keep the business growing.
 In most real-life examples there will be up to three rounds (Series A, Series B, and Series C), after which the company can go public or be sold to a strategic investor.
 At each funding round there will be changes in equity shares held by current shareholders based on the amounts contributed by the new investors and the market value of the company.

 This template allows us to model up to five investment rounds and full exit for up to 10 common-stock investors.
-It includes key profitability metrics for each investor (IRR, equity multiple, and gross return).
+It includes derivative instruments (SAFE, employee stock options, convertible notes) and key profitability metrics for each investor (IRR, equity multiple, and gross return).

 You can use this cap table to keep track of your investors or to build it into your financial models and analyze financing alternatives.

-The table is accompanied by four professionally designed magazine-quality charts showing:
+The table is accompanied by five professionally designed magazine-quality charts showing:

 – changes in company valuation resulting from investor contributions and market value uplifts